 - All shapes must be enclosed and joined polylines.

 - Toolpath, the program which runs the router, only recognises enclosed or joined shapes drawn as polylines.
 This also gives the operator the ability to make the machine cut either inside or outside the shape.
 There can be up to 0.4mm error on the size of cut-outs.
-It is the student’s responsibility to produce a fully operational drawing.
+It is your responsibility to produce a fully operational drawing.

 - Sometimes cut-outs have to be tabbed to help hold them to the table when being cut.

-- Shapes smaller than this will be cut on the Laser.
+- Shapes smaller than this will be cut on the laser.

 - Make sure it is a single line drawing.

 - Toolpath will recognise double lines and double shapes and will not process them to be cut.
-If they are on your drawing, you will have to be remove them before the cutting process can commence.
+If they are on your drawing, you will have to remove them before the cutting process can commence.

 - Microstation and 3D drawings converted to AutoCAD can give DXF errors that make your file inoperable.